We are losing our glaciers

 As governments find it so difficult to agree on this life-saving issue and continue talking instead of doing, it is high time that we, the people, step in to take over.
 Have a look at bUnited.Sadly, this worldwide organization had to stop because of COVID-19.
 Hopefully, they will continue with their work in the future.

 Let us join to put straight those urgent issues our planet is suffering.
-I think we have what we can consider a last chance to make a difference before it really is too late.
+I think we have what we can consider the last chance to make a difference before it really is too late.

 All this melting ice will reshape not only the landscape but many more things.
 It will affect agriculture with its influence on weather patterns.
 It will affect the salinity in the oceans and very well may affect the global ocean currents, as well as tourism to the comfortable areas we all like.